dEhiN/edXCourse--CS50x--libcs50/README.md

 # Purpose

-This is a forked repo CS50's library for C created for the _CS50x_ course on edX.
+This is a forked repo of CS50's library for C created for the _CS50x_ course on edX.

 # CS50 Library for C